procf/getting-started/README.md

 See the [Github Guide](/github-guide.md) for help on creating an account, getting access to the PRO-CF github organization, joining your team(s), and setting up command-line git.

-**Remember** when working on shared repositories to pull before you push (in case someone has done work since the last time you pulled) to avoid data loss and coding conflicts.
+**Remember** it's important to pull before you push when working on shared repositories (in case someone has done work since the last time you pulled) to avoid data loss and coding conflicts.

 ## Adding repositories